lmanul/424/index.md

 occur in or about any Unit or upon any part of the Common Elements.

 24. Certain parts of the Common Elements are intended for the purpose of affording pedestrian movement within the.
-Con- dominium and of providing access to the Units.
+Condominium and of providing access to the Units.
 No part of the Common Elements shall be obstructed as to interfere with its use for the purposes hereinabove recited; nor shall any part of the Common Elements be used for general storage purposes, except maintenance